 I still remember the first person I ever gave health advice to.
 My Economics professor mentioned in passing that she was coming down with a cold and felt miserable.
 Armed with my new-found knowledge of basic herbs and supplements, I approached her after class and told her I thought I could help.

 She was very receptive, and when I offered to bring her a bag of a specific type of herbal tea, she enthusiastically agreed.

-The next day, she actually approached ME, thanking me, and said very emphatically that what I suggested had helped her so much, that she felt so much better, and that she would not otherwise have been able to hold class today.
+The next day, she actually approached me, thanking me, and said very emphatically that what I suggested had helped her so much, that she felt so much better, and that she would not otherwise have been able to hold class today.

-WOW.
+Wow.
 Warm fuzzies.
 That hit the spot.
-No payment, just the recognition, and most of all, the knowledge that I may have actually HELPED someone.
+No payment, just the recognition, and most of all, the knowledge that I may have actually helped someone.
 That filled the void that had been the case with all the other professions I had considered before.
 There had always been something missing, and that was it–the satisfaction of simply serving others.

-Although I’ve stumbled upon that which allows me the best of all worlds: adaptability, serving others, independence & freedom, mental and intellectual stimulation, and financial potential, we still continue to tweak those plans, fine-tuning them with ever greater detail as we pave our path and make our mark on the world.
+Although I’ve stumbled upon that which allows me the best of all worlds: adaptability, serving others, independence and freedom, mental and intellectual stimulation, and financial potential, we still continue to tweak those plans, fine-tuning them with ever greater detail as we pave our path and make our mark on the world.
 Specifics change and viewpoints oscillate, but in the end it boils down to one goal: treating patients.
 With any luck, someday I might just be able to afford that Game Boy – over a daily Chai Latte. 🙂